yasirbhutta/yasirbhutta.github.io/python/docs/variables.md

 print("Hello", user_name + ", you are", user_age, "years old.")
 ```
 6. Calculate the Area of a Circle with Radius [Example Solution](https://www.youtube.com/watch?v=QoECA8v_2tQ)
 7. How to Swap Variables Without a Third Variable in Python.
+[Example Solution](https://youtu.be/CVy3A48WXeE)
 8. How to assign multiple values to multiple variables.
+[Example Solution](https://youtu.be/ur8rkDPzuSU)

 ## Review Questions